Management (film): Plot

-Mike learns that Sue has gotten back together with her old boyfriend, Jango (Woody Harrelson), a former punk rocker turned successful businessman in Aberdeen, WA.
+Mike learns that Sue has gotten back together with her old boyfriend Jango, a former punk rocker turned successful businessman in Aberdeen, WA.
 Mike settles into the new town by taking a job at a Chinese restaurant.
-The son of the owners, Al (James Hiroyuki Liao), befriends him and allows Mike to stay in the restaurant's basement.
+The son of the owners, Al, befriends him and allows him to stay in the restaurant's basement.

 Mike skydives into Sue and Jango's pool to surprise her, but Jango responds by attacking him with an airsoft gun.
 Feeling bad about what he did, Jango invites Mike and Al over for dinner.
-Jango knows Mike has feelings towards Sue and threatens him.
-Regardless of the threat, Mike, with help from Al, sings a song for Sue outside her window later that night.
-Sue meets up with Mike the next day, informing him, that she and Jango are getting married.
+Jango knows he has feelings towards Sue and threatens him.
+Regardless of the threat, Mike, with help from Al, serenades her with a song later that night.

+Sue meets up with Mike the next day, informing him that she and Jango are getting married.
 Sue is pregnant, and she wants to be with someone that's in control of his life.
-In anger after everything he worked for to be with her, Mike tells Sue to leave.
+In anger after everything he worked for to be with her, Mike tells her to leave.

 After spending four months in a Buddhist monastery, Mike returns to the motel, now being run solely by his father (Fred Ward).
 After talking about moving on with their lives, Mike's father hands him the deed to the motel.
-Mike decides to turn the motel into a homeless shelter, something Sue had mentioned always wanting to do.
+He decides to turn the motel into a homeless shelter, something Sue had mentioned always wanting to do.
 Mike calls her at home to tell her, but Jango answers the phone.
 He reveals that Sue has left him and is living with her mother.

-Mike makes his way to Sue's home to ask her for help with the shelter.
+Mike makes his way to Sue's in Maryland to ask her for help with the shelter.
 She's happy to see him and tells him that she had messed up their relationship.
 Mike tells her he loves her and only wants to take care of her and her baby.
 The story ends as they embrace.